-Taxi Driver’s (1976) portrait of 70s downtown New York, complete with neon signs and porno theatres flashing through the night and reflected on the wet tarmac, is an image that sticks with you like no other.
+Taxi Driver’s portrait of ’70s downtown New York, complete with neon signs and porno theatres flashing through the night, is an image that sticks with you like no other.
 Never before has a film so full of sexuality, rage and loneliness been kept at boiling point for so long, and Travis’ final howl of violence that cuts straight through the suffocation is as raw and dangerous a moment as ever there was in cinema.

 Scorsese fans will be quick to notice that very same thrilling cycle of isolation, rage and climax recurring throughout his oeuvre: Mean Streets (1973), Raging Bull (1980) and Goodfellas (1990) all finish with a great big, satisfyingly conclusive bang.
 Not so with The King of Comedy (1982), though, Scorsese’s vastly underrated, most vicious work, which follows a borderline psychotic who stalks and kidnaps his idol, talk show host Jerry Langford (played by Jerry Lewis) in a bid to get his own stand up routine aired on TV.

 Travis Bickle asking his own reflection “…you talkin’ to me?” is desperately lonely, but there’s none so chilling as Rupert Pupkin (Robert de Niro) practicing his comedy routine alone in his mother’s basement.
 His mom screeching at him to ‘lower it’ might squeeze an uneasy laugh from you.
 So too might the scene of his showbiz wedding fantasy, but it’s Rupert practicing his stand up act in front of a ‘laughing audience’ wallpaper that really wipes the smile off your face.
 Arms opened wide to the wall, his routine is drowned out by canned laughter as the camera pans out down an empty white room.